 Late Modernism had two lessons for photography, and unfortunately they disagreed completely.
 Remember a photograph—a flat, rectangular object employing chemicals to represent the world?
 Surely it could aspire to the same formal rigor as a painting, and in fact it did.
 Berenice Abbott could see in architecture the darkness of its shadows, and Walker Evans could pin a woman's Yankee bone structure against the wood frames of a house.
 How, then, could one complain if others were pushing further, toward abstraction?

 Bruce Silverstein keeps refreshing the history of photography and teaching me names I hardly knew, and somehow the gallery does so again.
 Its first installment of work by Ernst Haas recreates a 1962 exhibition at the Museum of Modern Art.
-It shows Haas in the decade's slippery space between representation and abstraction, and it shows that not as excessive refinement, but as lively experiments in a new medium, color photography, even before William Eggleston.
+It shows Haas in the decade's slippery space between representation and abstraction or photography and trompe l'oeil, and it shows that not as excessive refinement, but as lively experiments in a new medium, color photography, like Paul Outerbridge and even before William Eggleston.
 If I understand correctly, the Modern gambled on its first show of color photography, and that same year Barnett Newman was about to set aside his "area of competence," abstract painting, to make the sculpture that now graces the atrium of the remodeled Modern.
 So much for the purity of modern art history.
 Could "Remote Viewing," overflowing boundaries in both media and imagery, indeed have the last word?

 Faced with the novelty of color photography and the chance to make it a reality, Haas plainly fell in love with color all over again.
 Just as plainly, he returned to Modernism for its most impure impulse, collage.
 A large, irregular field of red could have come from Robert Motherwell, but Abstract Expressionist drawings rarely have the same depth on a scale this small.
 Impurity comes with Haas's subjects, too.
 I could make out two crushed soda cans, enough to wonder where and how they arose.
 I enjoyed just as much my inability firmly to decipher much else.